 #20 – Offer a copywriting service

 Most of us, with a little practice, can write well-structured, strong content.
-Copy-writing is a great skill to develop and whilst it may be used within other side hustles mentioned here such as #4 – set up an online blog or #8 – Provide a service on outsourcing websites like PeoplePerHour, it also stands alone as its own money-making idea.
+Copy-writing is a great skill to develop and whilst it may be used within other side hustles mentioned here such as #4 – setting up an online blog or #8 – Providing a service on outsourcing websites like PeoplePerHour, it also stands alone as its own money-making idea.